Dental Implants Help You to Bite Into Any Apple

 A Strong Bite is Essential to Good Health and Quality of Life

 You might not stop to think about it often, but the human jaw is very powerful.
 Its design and muscle arrangement create a considerable force that is needed for biting and chewing.
 Thanks to its unique capabilities, you eat and enjoy a range of foods that are healthy and help you enjoy a good quality of life.
 In addition to jaw strength, healthy teeth and gums are essential to maintaining a firm bite.
-Brushing twice a day and flossing once a day are the essential elements of at-home care that is needed to maintain your oral health.
+Brushing twice a day and flossing once a day is the essential elements of at-home care that are needed to maintain your oral health.
 Regular dental check-ups and cleanings also play an important role.

 At Farber Center, we are dedicated to helping you maintain healthy teeth and gums, and offer a range of treatment options should you need them.
 Our dentists, periodontists, and hygienists practice with state-of-the-art methods and equipment and we’ll help you maintain healthy teeth and a firm bite.
 If you’ve lost teeth, we can offer newer replacement options that are far superior to earlier techniques.
 For example, dental implants as a replacement for dentures can be very helpful in restoring a firm bite if you’ve lost yours earlier in life.
 You should be able to bite into apples and enjoy corn on the cob without worries of embarrassment.